PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 Initializes the battery charger, battery fuel gauge and other hardware related to power management and monitoring.

 Sets the following defaults:
 - `EN`: high
 - `3V3`: enabled
 - `VSQT`: enabled
 - Charging: disabled
 - Maximum battery charging current: 50 mA
 - Maintain supply voltage: 4600 mV
 - Fuel gauge: enabled (use [Mainboard](#class-mainboard)::init() to disable)
 - Battery temperature sense: disabled
 - Battery alarms (low charge, high/low voltage): disabled

 This function should be called once, before calling all other [Mainboard](#class-mainboard) functions.

 #### Parameters

 - **capacity** [in] The capacity of the connected Li-ion/LiPo battery in milliamp-hours (mAh).
-Valid range depends on the active fuel gauge; see `FuelGauge::getBatteryCapacityRange()`.
+Valid range depends on board revision: V1 supports 50-6000 mAh, V2 supports 1-16383 mAh.
 Must be non-zero; use [Mainboard](#class-mainboard)::init() when no battery is expected.
 If using multiple batteries connected in parallel, specify only the capacity for one cell.
 Ignored when **type** is [BatteryType](#enum-class-batterytype)::`ICR18650_26H` or [BatteryType](#enum-class-batterytype)::`UR18650ZY`.
 - **type** [in] Type of Li-ion/LiPo battery; ignored when value is [BatteryType](#enum-class-batterytype)::`ICR18650_26H` or